hoihu/py-framebuf/README.md

 ## Limitations

 - Pixel and line operations are 2-6× slower than C
-- Blit operations are 50-80× slower than C (due to Python pixel() overhead)
+- Same-format blit operations are 1.7-1.8× slower than C (viper-optimized)
-  - For performance-critical blitting, consider using the C framebuf module
+  - Suitable for sprite rendering and UI updates
+  - Optimized for RGB565 and GS8 formats
+- MONO_HMSB → RGB565 palette blit is 3.6× slower (viper-optimized for text rendering)
+  - Suitable for rendering text and icons to color displays
+  - 19× faster than unoptimized cross-format blits
+- Other cross-format blits with palette are 65× slower (uses pixel-by-pixel conversion)
-  - Pure-python blit is suitable for occasional sprite updates, not animation
+  - Only use for occasional color space conversions, not real-time animation
 - Flash usage may be higher, RAM usage should be roughly similar
 - Some edge cases may behave differently than C implementation
 - Still needs more testing!

 ## Files

-- `framebuf_pure.py` - Main implementation (1,372 lines) with full blit support
+- `framebuf_pure.py` - Main implementation (1,605 lines) with viper-optimized blit support
-- `test_framebuf.py` - Test suite (40 tests including 9 blit tests)
+- `test_framebuf.py` - Test suite (41 tests including 10 blit tests)
 - `benchmark_framebuf.py` - Performance benchmarks (includes blit benchmarks)